 ‘Can’t do my homework, can’t concentrate.
 It’s ruinin’ my grades, I can’t think straight.’

 I still think it’s one of the greatest and most on-point love songs every written.
 Lights Out is a perfect record for falling in love, warm summer nights and those moments that make your heart frequency speed up a bit.
 It doesn’t need big words and musical complexity to achieve its effect and that’s its biggest strength to this day.

 #2: ‘June Gloom’: Being In Love

 Two years later the young love has blossomed in a full relationship and June Gloom documents this confidence also in terms of its sound.
 The opening Golden Light first tricks us into believing we get the same vibe like on Lights Out but then suddenly the tender guitar and vocal performance we’ve come to love gets extended by a full rhythm section, saying: ‘Big Deal is a full band now’ and that’s what the following songs tell us.
 Swapping Spit and Teradactol are pretty grungy rockers while Dream Machine surprises with a massive shoegaze vibe.
 However, the tender moments are still right here on songs like Pristine and Catch Up.
-The intimacy between the two protagonists are still there, the vocals still form these wonderful duets but the world surrounding them got way bigger.
+The intimacy between the two protagonists is still there, the vocals still form these wonderful duets but the world surrounding them got way bigger.
 2013 was the peak of Big Deal‘s short-lasting career.
 Signed to Mute Records they even opened up for Depeche Mode back then.
 At that point of a relationship the naivety clashes with the reality, eventually taken its toll on all of us.

 ‘It’s fine, all we need is time.
 Crossing off the days, finally feel the same’